vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 Given an input mesh, each primitive comprised by different buffers is prohibited

-* each primitive must have the same attributes
+* Each primitive must have the same attributes

 Each primitive is not allowed to have independent morph.
 It is assumed that morph target is set for mesh as opposed to primitive.